 Earlier this month, Marjorie Knoller, who had been convicted of 2nd-degree murder in 2002 for a dog mauling case, was denied parole at the California Institute for Women in San Bernardino.
-The denial of parole was welcomed by family members and friends of Diane Whipple who lost her life when Knoller’s dogs attacked her.
-Prosecutors were also relieved to hear the news and most surprisingly, Knoller herself may have been relieved as she told parole commissioners that she did not feel she was ready to be released.
+The denial of parole was welcomed by family members and friends of Diane Whipple, who lost her life when Knoller’s dogs attacked her.
+Prosecutors were also relieved to hear the news, and most surprisingly, Knoller herself may have been relieved as she told parole commissioners that she did not feel she was ready to be released.
 She will be up for parole again in three years.

 Long term impacts

-dog bites lawyers in Los Angeles understand the long-term impacts that dog bites often have on the victims and their family members.
+dog bite lawyers in Los Angeles understand the long-term impacts that dog bites often have on the victims and their family members.
 Diane Whipple tragically lost her life.
 Sharon Smith lost her partner.
 Colin Kelly lost his sister.
 Kelly and Smith both spoke at the parole hearing and voiced their opposition to granting her parole.
-They could be seen wiping tears away throughout the hearing as 17 years later, they were still heartbroken over their loss.
+They could be seen wiping tears away throughout the hearing as 17 years later; they were still heartbroken over their loss.

 Diane Whipple’s attack

 Knoller and her husband were attorneys who were caring for two Presa Canarios that belonged to a man in prison.
 At trial, witnesses testified that prior to the attack, Knoller and her husband failed to control the two dogs and refused to muzzle the dogs.
 One witness testified that he was bitten by one of the dogs one year prior to the attack on Diane Whipple.